 We won't get a 'second try' if we destroy our environment.
 Outside interests must never dictate the purity of our air, water, and land." – Mike Derrick, 2016 Candidate, District 21

-District 22: Claudia Tenney won the seat in 2016 as a Republican who does not support efforts in Congress to reduce greenhouse gas emissions.
+District 22: Claudia Tenney held this seat until 2018 as a Republican who does not support efforts in Congress to reduce greenhouse gas emissions.
 She criticized former Rep. Richard Hanna for not voting along party lines to kill part of the Clean Power Plan advanced by Obama.
 Anthony Brindisi defeated her in 2018, and now holds the seat with views that favor taking action on climate change.

 "Rep. Hanna has voted to advance Obama's job killing agenda by supporting these onerous regulations that will stifle businesses and dramatically drive up the cost of energy." - Claudia Tenney on Hanna's support for clean power